jjmmolina/shogi/README.md

     python -m unittest

  ## TO-DO list
+ Technical improvements:
+ - Use pytest library for unit testing.
+Since pytest allows you to manage a fixture file with all data to inject in tests, this allows you to manage better and in a more clear way what you need to test.
+ - Mockup some functionalities to speed tests (using monkeypatch for example)
+ - Translate code comments to English

+ Functional improvements:
  - Create a match in which you and a partner can move the pieces to play a real game.
  - User Interface.
  - Initialize the game with famous matchs